Théobald Chartran

-Théobald Chartran (20 July 1849 – 16 July 1907) was a classical French academic painter and portrait artist.
+Théobald Chartran (20 July 1849 – 16 July 1907) was a French academic painter and portrait artist.

 Early life

 Chartran was born in Besançon, France on 20 July 1849.
 His father was Councilor at the Court of Appeals and he was the nephew of Gen. Chartran who was executed in the Restoration because of his imperialistic tendencies.
 Through his mother, he was descended from Count Théobald Dillon, who was murdered by his own troops in 1792.

 While his parents encouraged him to study law or enter the military, young Chartran was inclined towards art.
 He studied at the Lycée Victor-Hugo in Besançon before heading to Paris in order to devote himself entirely to the study of art under Alexandre Cabanel, later attending the École des Beaux-Arts in Paris.

 Career

 In 1871, the body of Georges Darboy, the Archbishop of Paris, "who had perished in the disorders of the commune", was exhumed in order to receive the last honors, and Chartran made a portrait of the Archbishop in his official robes and on his catafalque.
 This painting was widely admired by the public and for it, he won the Grand Prix de Rome in 1877.

 As "T", he was one of the artists responsible for occasional caricatures of Vanity Fair magazine, specializing in French and Italian subjects.
 His work for Vanity Fair included Pope Leo XIII, Giuseppe Garibaldi, Umberto I of Italy, William Henry Waddington, all in 1878, Charles Gounod, Giuseppe Verdi, Ernest Renan, Jules Grévy, Napoléon Joseph Charles Paul Bonaparte, Victor Hugo, Marshal MacMahon, Granier de Cassagnac, Louis Blanc, and Alexandre Dumas fils, all in 1879.

 Among Chartran's work is his portrait of René-Théophile-Hyacinthe Laennec, the inventor of the stethoscope, Gen. Gouverneur K. Warren, Benoît-Constant Coquelin, the Maharaja of Kapurthala and the Countess of Maupeou.
+His individual-subject portraiture is often characterized by a rich background gradient, embodied in Emma Calvé as Carmen (1894).